CitalKishan/offlineFirstPrototype/README.md

 check if all images are deleted from cloud

 Persistent storage
+turn internet off
-upload image
+upload an image
-force stop the app
-reopen the app
+reload the app
+check if image is showing in the app turn internet on check if image uploaded to the cloud turn internet off deleted image reload app turn internet on check if image is deleted form the cloud turn internet off upload multiple images reload the app turn internet on check if images are showing in the app check if images are uploaded to cloud turn internet off delete one image reload the app turn internet on check if images persist there state.
-check if upload images are still there delete image upload multiple images force stop the app reopen the app check if uploaded images are still there delete all images
+ check if image is deleted from the cloud turn internet off delete all images reload the app turn internet on check if images persist there state. check if images deleted from the cloud

+Internet on
-Pick image again at the time of uploading the image Pick multiple images again at the time of uploading the image
+at the time of uploading multiple images delete the already uploaded image At the time of uploading the image what will happen if user deletes the uploading image